 You can help us by ensuring your lists are published well before the beginning of semester.
 This ensures we know what students need to read and gives us plenty of time to source alternative formats to meet their needs.

-Bookmarking is the quick and easy way to add books, journals, and other sources to your lists (video 6:02).
+Bookmarking is the quick and easy way to add books, journals, webpages and other sources to your lists.
 You can bookmark from anywhere online, including Library Search or websites like Amazon and YouTube.
-It’s rare that you’ll have to manually add a bookmark (3:21).
+It’s rare that you’ll have to manually add a bookmark, although this may be necessary to bookmark some PDFs.
+You may like to try using the lookup feature in resource lists to create a new bookmark or update an existing bookmark.

 You can save bookmarks directly to your Resource List, or you can add them to My Bookmarks to find them again easily and re-use across multiple lists at another time.